robenkleene/development-references/visual-studio-code/visual-studio-code-window-management.md

 ### Untitled in Split

-A trick to get an untitled window in a split, first use `⌘N` to create a new untitled file, then use
+A trick to get an untitled window in a split, first use `⌘N` to create a new untitled file, then use `Move Editor into Below Group` to move it to a horizontal split.